 Across industries, the highest-value applications of AI tend to be those that:

-To understand what drives real value, it’s useful to look at practical, real-life artificial intelligence examples across industries.
+To see where that value really shows up, it helps to look at practical, real-life artificial intelligence examples across industries.

-1. AI in Healthcare: Diagnostics, Detection & Patient Outcomes
+1. AI in Healthcare: Diagnostics, Detection, and Patient Outcomes

 From hospital settings to broader public health applications, AI is helping teams detect risks earlier, respond faster, and make better decisions on the front lines.
 Adoption in healthcare is accelerating, with 70% of organizations now using it (up from 63% just a year ago).